iit-DLSLab/robotlib/README.md

     cmake .. -DCMAKE_BUILD_TYPE=Release

     make install

-If you get the error *CMAKE_MAKE_PROGRAM is not set.* when executing the `cmake` command, you might need to do

-    sudo apt install build-essential

 ## Usage
 Before using Robotlib, you need to install the glue code associated to the robot you want to control.
 For example, if you want to control the Aliengo quadruped robot you can follow the instructions [here](https://gitlab.advr.iit.it/dls-lab/aliengo-commons/-/tree/develop_aliengolib/aliengolib#installation) to install its glue code.
 Essentially, to install a glue code you just need to compile it with `make install`.